 1. Access Management

 The policies used to determine which users can access which resources (e.g., files, networks, applications, fields on a Web page).
-The main access management solutions used today are User Access Lists, Role-Based Access Control (RBAC), Access-Based Access Control (ABAC), and Policy-Based Access Control (PBAC).
+The main access management solutions used today are User Access Lists, Role-Based Access Control (RBAC), Attribute-Based Access Control (ABAC), and Policy-Based Access Control (PBAC).

 2. Access Governance